 - Mpox Vaccine Pre-Exposure Prophylaxis (PrEP): This approach refers to administering vaccine to someone at high risk for mpox (for example, laboratory workers who handle specimens that might contain mpox virus).
 At this time, most clinicians in the United States and laboratorians not performing the orthopoxvirus generic test to diagnose orthopoxviruses, including mpox virus, are not advised to receive mpox vaccine PrEP.

 Public Health or clinic partners will directly communicate to eligible patients to provide details on how and where to access the JYNNEOS vaccine.

 City of Pasadena Mpox Dashboard

-The Pasadena Public Health Department (PPHD) will be updating the Mpox public dashboard every Wednesday.
-If you have sex or intimate physical contact with many people, risk of contracting Mpox is higher.
+The Pasadena Public Health Department (PPHD) has discontinued updating the mpox dashboard.
+As of October 2022, cases will not be added for resident privacy purposes.
 PPHD will continue to conduct case investigation and contact tracing to all confirmed and probable cases.